github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 The actual forecast is obtained by the call to ``snapshot.val()``.

-Looking for all method calls named ``val`` will in practice find many unrelated methods, so we'll use type tracking again in order to take the receiver type into account.
+Looking for all method calls named ``val`` will in practice find many unrelated methods, so we'll use type tracking again to take the receiver type into account.

 The receiver ``snapshot`` is a parameter to a callback function, which ultimately escapes into the ``once()`` call.
 We'll extend our model from above to use back-tracking to find all functions that flow into the ``once()`` call.
-Type tracking backwards is not much different from forwards; the differences are:
+Backwards type tracking is not too different from forwards type tracking.
+The differences are:

 - The ``TypeTracker`` parameter instead has type ``TypeBackTracker``.
 - The call to ``.track()`` is instead a call to ``.backtrack()``